We all start with blogging mistakes…

 What are some common blogging mistakes to avoid

-Some of the most common blogging mistakes to avoid are starting with a free blogging platform, not having a solid action plan, writing on random topics and mistakes like fearing to invest on the blog.
+Some of the most common blogging mistakes to avoid are starting with a free blogging platform, not having a solid action plan, writing on random topics, and mistakes like fearing to invest in the blog.

 Which is the wrong practice to follow while blogging?

-What is the biggest mistakes bloggers make when monetizing a blog?
+What are the biggest mistakes bloggers make when monetizing a blog?

-The biggest mistake bloggers make when monetizing a blog is to load it with clunky ads and thereby kill the user experience.
-Another mistake would be not having a solid plan and promoting stuff that are not useful for their target audience.
+The biggest mistake bloggers make when monetizing a blog is to load it with clunky ads and thereby killing the user experience.
+Another mistake would be not having a solid plan and promoting stuff that is not useful for their target audience.